 - At the request of the Iraqi government, NATO agreed in July 2015 on a package of defence capacity building measures to provide assistance in a number of priority areas where NATO could provide added value.
 The first phase of out-of-country training was launched in April 2016, with a ‘train-the-trainers’ course provided to 350 Iraqi officers in Jordan.

 - At the 2016 NATO Summit, Allied leaders decided to provide direct support to the Global Coalition to Defeat ISIL/Daesh with NATO AWACS surveillance aircraft.
 They also agreed to provide a training and capacity-building effort within Iraq, at the request of the Iraqi government.

 - In January 2017, a small Core Team of NATO civilian and military personnel was established in Baghdad to coordinate training and capacity-building activities in support of Iraqi security forces and institutions.
 Mobile security sector reform teams began to travel to Iraq to conduct training.

 - In May 2017, NATO became a full member of the Global Coalition to Defeat ISIL/Daesh, in which all individual Allies were already taking part.

 - NATO commended Iraqi security forces for defeating ISIL/Daesh in Iraq and restoring sovereign control over all of its territory in late 2017.

-- At the Brussels Summit in July 2018, Allied leaders launched a non-combat training and capacity-building mission in Iraq, in response to a request from the Government of Iraq to scale up training and advising efforts.
-The NATO Mission Iraq will provide additional support to Iraq’s efforts to stabilise the country and fight terrorism.
+- At the Brussels Summit in July 2018, Allied leaders launched a non-combat training and capacity-building mission in Iraq, in response to a request from the government of Iraq to scale up training and advising efforts.
+The NATO Mission Iraq is providing additional support to Iraq’s efforts to stabilise the country and fight terrorism.

 More background information